Andrewang561/Workout-Tracker/README.md

 # User Stories

 - As a user, I want to be able to add my current workout information into a list
-- As a user, I want to be able to view a list that tracks all of my workouts for a single muscle group
+- As a user, I want to be able to view a list that tracks all of my workouts
-- As a user, I want to be able to see the changes in my repetition and weights
+- As a user, I want to be able to see the changes in my most recent repetition and weights
 - As a user, I want to be able to delete an entry